GitLab High Availability With DRBD & Pacemaker

 * p_gitlab (systemd:gitlab-runsvdir): Started node-b

-Running drbdadm status on node-b shows the GitLab resource is currently Primary:
+Output from a drbdadm status command entered on node-b shows the GitLab resource is Primary:

 gitlab role:Primary